All Topics

 Incorporate theme colors, symbols, or slogans to make it distinctive.
 Remember that attendees often keep badges as mementos.

-If you use the commandments mentioned above, you should be able to create a great-looking badge that looks something like the one in the image below.
+If you use the commandments mentioned above, you should be able to create a great-looking badge.

 But there’s still more you can do to elevate your conference badge.
 Read on.